Brazil court rules against banks in landmark deposit-rates case

-BRASILIA (Reuters) - Brazil’s second-highest court dealt a blow to the banking industry on Wednesday by deciding in favor of depositors in a landmark case involving disputed compensation for savings dating back two decades.
+BRASILIA, May 21 (Reuters) - Brazil’s second-highest court dealt a blow to the banking industry on Wednesday by ruling in favor of depositors in a landmark case involving disputed compensation for savings dating back two decades.

-The ruling hit bank shares on Sao Paulo’s stock market and pushed its Bovespa index into negative territory.

 The Supreme Court of Justice (STJ) decided against the banks in setting the time frame of lawsuits claiming that banks failed to pay fair interest on deposits between 1987 and 1992, when hyperinflation led the government to peg savings rates to a number of consumer price indexes.

-Depositors argued that additional interest should be calculated from the date the first class actions were filed in the early 1990s and not when individual claims were made starting in 2010, as the banks sought.
+Depositors argued that additional interest should be calculated from the date the first lawsuits were filed.

 Brazil’s highest court, the Federal Supreme Court, still has to rule on the constitutional issues of the case and decide whether the banks will have to pay compensation or not.